 Compare The Park National Bank to Other Competitive Offers

 |Certificates of Deposit|| ||$1000 for all terms|

-The Park National Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The Park National Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+The Park National Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+The Park National Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Park National Bank's CD rates are fair as compared against the national average.Back to Overview
+The Park National Bank's CD rates are fair compared to the national average.Back to Overview

 Find a The Park National Bank Near Me

-The Park National Bank has 112 branches across the U.S.Back to Overview
+The Park National Bank has 112 physical branches across the U.S.Back to Overview